Lebo Mathosa

-She was well known for her dyed blonde hair, her live shows and outrageous stage outfits, and was openly bisexual.
+She was well known for her dyed blonde hair, her live shows, her hoarse voice, her constant reinvention, her energetic dance moves and outrageous stage outfits, and was openly bisexual.
 She was frequently compared to the South African singer Brenda Fassie who influenced her career, who died in 2004.
 Mathosa won the Style Best Dressed Woman of the Year Award in 2001, and was nominated by FHM magazine as one of Africa's sexiest women.

-Mathosa died in a car crash after a great performance, aged 29 when her driver lost control of the vehicle, a Toyota Prado, in which they were travelling on the N3 Highway on the East Rand.
+Mathosa died in a car crash after a great performance, aged 29 when her driver lost control of the vehicle, a Toyota Prado, in which they were travelling on the N3 Highway in the East Rand.

 Early life

 Lebo Mathosa was born in Daveyton, a township just outside Benoni.
 Lebo attended St. Mary's High School.
 Lebo began by singing at seven years old in her local church choir.
 When her family moved to Johannesburg, she discovered bubblegum music, which is a kind of disco-infused pop that was popularised by people like Brenda Fassie, who Mathosa considered an idol, and was later likened to a prodigy of.